 New Road Disc Bikes For Endurance and Racing Displacing Rim Brake Ones

-From everything I read and hear, 2018 will be the first year that more endurance road bikes with disc brakes will be sold to road cycling enthusiasts like you and me than those made with rim brakes.
+From everything I know, 2018 was the first year that more endurance road bikes with disc brakes were sold to road cycling enthusiasts like you and me than those made with rim brakes.

-These endurance bikes are made with carbon frames and sell for between $/£/€2,500 to $/£/€5,000 with some going for up to $/£/€10,000.
-Most have tier 2 or better component groupsets like Shimano Ultegra, Dura Ace or SRAM Force and Red with mechanical or electronic shifting and have hydraulic (rather than cable-actuated) disc brakes.
+These endurance bikes are made with carbon frames and sell for between $/£/€2,500 and $/£/€5,000 with some going for up to $/£/€10,000.
+Most have tier 2 or better component groupsets like Shimano Ultegra and Dura-Ace or SRAM Force and Red with mechanical or electronic shifting and have hydraulic (rather than cable-actuated) disc brakes.

-Among race bike models, road disc bikes are clearly in the ascendancy even though the pro tour and many amateur sanctioned races are still dominated by rim brake bikes.
+Among race bike models, road disc bikes are clearly in the ascendancy even though the pro tour and many top-category amateur racers still use rim brake bikes.

 Campagnolo, which was the last major groupset and wheelset company to introduce disc brake components and did so years after the others, is probably Exhibit A for the financially challenged and legacy positioned late switchers.
 They are working to catch up to the fast-moving shift to road disc brake bikes, announcing and introducing new wheelsets and groupsets.

 The shift to road disc has happened among smaller bike companies too.
-Canyon, one of the fastest growing bike brands, started selling road disc bikes in 2017 with more road race models in disc brake than rim brake and an equivalent number of models in their top endurance lines.
-BMC’ top endurance bike lines and all of Focus’ endurance bikes are road disc.
+Canyon, one of the fastest-growing bike brands, started selling road disc bikes in 2017 with more road race models in disc brake than rim brake and an equivalent number of models in their top endurance lines.
+BMC’s top endurance bike lines and all of Focus’ endurance bikes are road disc.

-For those of us traditionalists out there, get used to it.
+For those of us traditionalists out there, we best get used to it.
 Road disc bikes for endurance riding and racing is happening now, not something off in the future.